 How do we know this though?
 It certainly doesn’t sound believable.

-Well, if you genuinely believe that we evolved from apes (or some other life form) then any account of a creator may not sound believable to you.
-However, if you do believe in a intelligent creator, then this story actually makes a ton of sense.
-Lets break it down a little bit and then see what we think.
+Well, if you genuinely believe that we evolved from apes (or some other life form) than any account of a creator may not sound believable to you.
+However, if you do believe in an intelligent creator, then this story actually makes a ton of sense.
+Let’s break it down a little bit and then see what we think.

 - God creates the Heavens and the Earth along with everything in them